tcmulder/aquamin/docs/features/block-configuration.md

          ┣ 📄 index.js     // block entry file (mostly imports other files)
          ┗ 📄 save.js      // HTML saved to database
 ```
-?> Note these filenames are simplified: they enqueue properly, but for easier debugging, aquamin prefixes them like `example-block-edit.js`, `example-block-editor.css`, `example-block-render.php`, etc.
+?> Note these filenames are simplified: they enqueue properly, but for easier debugging, aquamin prefixes them like `example-block-edit.js`, `example-block-editor.css`, `example-block-view.php`, etc.

 ## Front-End JavaScript